 If you search a specific hashtag first, you can see what other hashtags are trending at that particular time and incorporate them into your post too.

-Also make sure that you’re using the appropriate amount of hashtags, because there’s a rumour going around that your photos will reach more users if you use less.
+Additionally, make sure that you’re using the appropriate amount, because there’s a rumour going around at the moment that your photos will reach more users if you use less hashtags.

 I know–completely backwards, right?
-But true.
+But a true story.

-A lot of people forget about the good ol’ geo tag, which is where you specify the location of your post before hitting that all-important “publish” button.
+Moreover, a lot of people forget about the good ol’ geo tag, which is where you specify the location of your post before publication.

-Also, there’s a rumour going around that the new Insta algorithm only shows your posts to 10% of your followers.
+In addition, there’s a rumour going around that the new Insta algorithm now only shows your posts to 10% of your followers.
 I know–pretty measly, right?
-However, Insta stories give you the opportunity to increase your chances and target the other 90%, just by referring your followers to your latest post.
+However, Insta stories give you the opportunity to increase your chances of targeting the other 90%, just by referring your followers to your latest post.

-Just like that age-old saying “you get out of life what you put in”, well you get out of Instagram what you put in.
+Just like that age-old saying “you get out of life what you put in,” well, you also get out of Instagram what you put in.

-If you’re not willing to spend some time commenting and liking other people’s photos, then don’t expect others to do the same for you.
+If you’re not willing to spend time and energy commenting and liking other people’s photos, then don’t expect others to do the same for you.

 And, while we’re on the subject, you should always reply to comments on your own photos, even if it’s just a simple “thank you” when a user pays you a compliment.
 Sure, this could increase your chances of further follows, but it’s also just good manners!
 I mean, kindness and appreciation is e’rythang in life–am I right?

-Even though bloggers have got the ultimate challenge on their hands RN when it comes to Instagram and the pesky algorithm, we’ve got to try and make the best out of a bad situation.
+Even though bloggers have got the ultimate challenge on their hands RN when it comes to figuring out how to beat the Instagram algorithm, we’ve got to try and make the most of a bad situation.

 There are steps that you can take, even though it’s much more difficult than it used to be, to stick two fingers up at the algorithm and grow your profile slowly but surely.

-Remember that Insta isn’t a race, and it’s better to have good quality, highly engaging followers who have taken a while to attract than a bunch of spam bots or followers who aren’t genuine because you’ve obtained them through the follow/unfollow method.
+And always remember that Insta isn’t a race.
+It’s better to have good quality, highly engaging followers who have taken a while to attract than a bunch of spam bots or ingenuine followers because you’ve obtained them through the pesky follow/unfollow method.

 Be consistent, post quality photos and stay true to yourself – and I think you’ll find that your Insta profile will do just fine.